Introduction to MySQL add user

 Output:

-We can even assign multiple privileges to the grantdemo user using the GRANT statement.
+Using the GRANT statement, we can even assign multiple privileges to the grantdemo user.
 For example, let us assign UPDATE, DELETE and INSERT privileges to the grantdemo user on the table educba_writers located in the educba database.
-For this, we will make the use of the following query statement where the privileges to be granted are mentioned in comm-separated format.
+For this, we will use the following query statement where the privileges to be granted are mentioned in a comma-separated format.

 Code: